 When setting up a pricing strategy, most companies go with the tried-and-true monthly plan because it allows for more rapid feedback on their product and their product market fit.
 It also creates less friction for new customers who are still unsure of their willingness to pay.
 For a new company, this is ideal because more customers mean more data to help fine tune your product.

 What these companies don't know is that by not exploring the annual option, they're setting themselves up for increased churn.
 Recently, we published The World's Largest Study on SaaS Churn where we compiled data from 941 SaaS companies.
-We used this data to determine trends within SaaS and analyze how churn correlates to important business metrics.
+We used this data to determine trends within SaaS, analyze retention, and determine how churn correlates to important business metrics.

 One finding that may surprise business owners is that a higher % of annual contracts strongly correlates with lower % churn.
 This means that rather than just defaulting to a monthly subscription, companies should consider offering an annual contract instead.